 The Windows Search Service on Local Computer started and then stopped

 This happens if there are missing subkeys or registry entries under the following registry location:

 Or if there are corrupted log files at the following location:

 To resolve this issue, KB2484025 recommends that you delete all files with .BLF and .REGTRANS-MS extension in the following directory:

 Since the files in the folder location above are hidden and will thus not be visible unless you set the system to not Hide Protected Operating System Files under Tools – Folder Options.

 Once these files are deleted, reboot the machine.
 On reboot, you may observe a high CPU indicating that the Windows Search service has already started and is in process of rebuilding the Index.

-How to repair broken Windows Search in Windows 7 using Windows Search Troubleshooter may also interest you.
+How to repair broken Windows Search using the Windows Search Troubleshooter may also interest you.